 Visit Maritime Museum

-Maritime Museum showcases the maritime histories of Melaka and the golden ages of Malacca Sultanate.
+Maritime Museum is one of the most interesting places to visit in Melaka.
+The museum showcases the maritime histories of Melaka and the golden ages of the Malacca Sultanate.
 You can learn about the different eras that Melaka went through starting from the golden age to the Portuguese era, the Dutch era, and finally the British era.

-Even if you’re not going inside, it’s still worth to be impressed by the Flora de la Mar replica.
+Even if you’re not going inside, it’s still worth being impressed by the Flora de la Mar replica.
 The huge ship is a replica of Portuguese Nau of 400 tons.
 She sank near the coast of Melaka in November 1511.

 Enjoy the Street Arts